CSAFE-ISU/cartridgeCaseScans/README.md

 The Weller scans were originally taken on 09-23-2009 by Todd Weller

 ## Repo Structure

+For more details about the contents of the repo, see the MANIFEST.md file.

 - fadulMasked: 40 cartridge case scans from Fadul et al. (2011) with masks added manually using the FiX3P software